ringo-framework/formbar/docs/source/config.rst

 name           Optional.
 Name under which the value will be available in the submitted data Defaults to ``_$type``. class          Optional.
 CSS class which will be added to the button. icon           Optional.
-Definition of glyphicons which will be displayed before the buttons label.
+Definition of glyphicons which will be displayed before the buttons label. ignore         Optional.
+If set the button will be ignored on rendering.
+This can be used to ignore rendering of buttons at all in a specific form.
 ============   ===========

 Page